 Summary

-Palliative care aims to prevent and relieve suffering and improve the quality of life of people (adults, children and their families) facing problems associated with life-limiting illness.
-Palliative care can be delivered by a wide range of health and community providers, is not limited to any specific condition, can be delivered at any stage of illness, and can accompany curative treatments.
-With an ageing and growing population, it is projected that the demand for palliative care and end-of-life care will rise substantially.
+Palliative care aims to prevent and relieve suffering and improve the quality of life of people (adults, children, and their families) facing problems associated with life-limiting illness.
+Palliative care can be delivered by a wide range of health and community providers.
+It is not limited to any specific condition, and it can be delivered at any stage of illness, including with curative treatments.
+With an ageing and growing population, it is projected that the demand for palliative care and end-of-life care will increase substantially.

-See Glossary and Technical information for further details on the definitions, data, and data sources used on this page.
+For further information on the definitions, data, and data sources used on this page, see Glossary and Technical information.

 Hospitalisations